-About six weeks into training, start to incorporate one interval run per week.
+About six weeks into training for a marathon, start to incorporate one interval run per week.

 As you progress through your training, you also could do a tempo run once a week in addition to or instead of an interval workout.

 A tempo run means holding a sustainable, medium effort for a prolonged period of time, ranging from 15-minutes to as long as an hour.
 Here’s a video explaining exactly how to pace a tempo runs for marathon training:

 Seasoned marathoners will tell you finishing a marathon is largely a mental battle, both for the training and the race.
 As you learn how to train for a marathon, you will have doubts and lose motivation.

 By preparing your mind as well as your body during your marathon training plan, you’ll have a much better chance of crossing the finish line exhilarated rather than feeling like you gave up.